karangangwar341/handgesturecalculator/README.md

 ## Contribution

 Contributions to the project are welcome.
 If you find any issues or want to add new features, feel free to create a pull request or open an issue on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to modify and distribute the code as per the license terms.